GeorgiDimov1228/warehouse_management/README.md

 The application will automatically create the database and required tables on first run.

-To initialize the database manually:
+To initialize the database with test data:
 ```bash
 flask shell
 ```